RP1802/Masai-School/README.md

 For any inquiries or support, please contact:

-Name: Your Name
+Name: Ritesh Patil

-Email: your.email@example.com
+Email: riteshpatil802@gmail.com

-GitHub: Your GitHub Profile